NEWS

 Editor's note: This article was originally published on April 29, 2021.
 It has since been updated.

 Technically, Sarah Voss wasn't breaking any rules.
-But the German gymnast's full-body suit at the European Artistic Gymnastics Championships was definitely a step out of the norm as up until then, women and girls had only covered their legs in international competition for religious reasons.
+But the German gymnast's full-body suit at the European Artistic Gymnastics Championships was definitely a step out of the norm.
+Until then, women and girls had only covered their legs in international competition for religious reasons.
 Voss, however, had an important reason for defying convention.
 According to BBC, the German federation (DTB) revealed that Voss and her teammates Kim Bui and Elisabeth Seitz—who also donned full-body suits during the women's all-around final—were taking a stand against "sexualization in gymnastics."
 The federation added that the issue had become all the more important to prevent sexual abuse.

 "We hope gymnasts uncomfortable in the usual outfits will feel emboldened to follow our example," said Voss.
 "We women all want to feel good in our skin.
 In the sport of gymnastics, it gets harder and harder as you grow out of your child's body.
 As a little girl, I didn't see the tight gym outfits as such a big deal.
 But when puberty began, when my period came, I began feeling increasingly uncomfortable."
 Speaking on BBC Radio 5 Live's Naga Munchetty show, Voss revealed that the project had been a year in the making.